juansebstt/google-api-django/README.md

 reCAPTURE Places API Maps Javascript API Directions API Distance Matrix API Geocoding API.

-And configure your API keys with your API information:
+And configure your API keys with your API information in the settings.py file:

 GOOGLE_API_KEY = ""